 Today (Friday 16th December 2011) members of Social Work Action Network London joined other groups to protest against the Victorian Christmas being inflicted on hundreds of thousands of sick and disabled people this Christmas by Atos – a Paris-based IT company.

 Workers, service users, educators and students togetherMy day started at my borough’s civic centre at 8am.
 It was a really lively optimistic picket, which went a long way to improving my confidence and hopes for trade unionism among the social workers and social care staff employed by the borough.
 Staff from one of our day centres, which was successfully shutdown on the day, joined us and so did their service user employees.
 The picket time was put to use by having important organising discussions among trade union reps, within which I talked about attending a Adult and Children’s social care reps meeting to discuss SWAN London!

-We have 43 guests and one member online
+We have 164 guests and 9 members online

 Social Work Action Network (SWAN)c/o Iain FergusonSchool of Social ScienceUniversity of the West of ScotlandPaisleyPA1 2BE

 You can share every article on this website easily by clicking the icons for Twitter or Facebook at the top of each article.